 Students explore health care careers, learn basic anatomy and physiology, and practice patient care skills.
 Blood Borne Pathogen, CPR, AED, and first aid certifications, as well as English credit and college credit, are available.
 Related careers include, but are not limited to, athletic trainer, biomedical scientist, certified nursing assistant, medical assistant, physical/occupational therapist, nurse, pharmacist, physician assistant, radiologic technologist, surgical technologist, and ultrasonographer.

 Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Grand Rapids Community College.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC.
+For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Bio: Mrs. Van Til graduated with a BA in Education from Western Michigan University and as a Certified Occupational Therapy Assistant from Grand Rapids Community College.
 She has worked in various clinical settings, including Mary Free Bed Rehabilitation Hospital, Holland Homecare, and Concept Care.
 She also taught Occupational Therapy at Baker College.
 In her free time she loves to travel.

 Bio: Mrs. Callahan graduated from Western Michigan University with a Bachelors of Science in Occupational Therapy.
 She has worked in numerous clinical settings including Good Shepherd Rehabilitation Hospital, Mary Free Bed Rehabilitation Hospital, Generation Care (acute care, long-term care, outpatient, home health), and Comstock Park Public Schools.
 She is a mother of three boys and enjoys her dog, camping, boating, snow skiing, and raising monarch butterflies.